carbonblack/cb-yara-connector/README.md

 ## Create your YARA rules

 The YARA connector monitors the directory `/etc/cb/integrations/cb-yara-connector/yara_rules` for files (`.yar`) each specifying one or more YARA rule.
-Your rules must have `meta` section with a `score = [1-10]` tag to appropriately score matching binaries.
+Your rules should have a `meta` section with a `score = [1-100]` tag to appropriately score matching binaries.
+Rules with no score defined will default to 100.
 This directory is configurable in your configuration file.
 C-style comments are supported.

 ### Sample YARA Rule File
 ```